jakobkmar/SimpleKotlinMail/guide/docs/client.md

 ##### Synchronously

-If you need to send your emails synchronously for some reason, you do that.
+If you need to send your emails synchronously for some reason, you can do that.
 This function does not provide any callbacks like onSuccess or onException - instead it will throw an exception if the action fails, otherwise (on success) it will just pass.

 ```kotlin
 email.sendSync() // using the defult Mailer instance